-This Risk-Based (Inspection and Supervision Guideline) on SACCOS is designed to explain the philosophy and methods that the Tanzania Cooperative Development Commission (TCDC) shall use in a risk-based supervisory framework for SACCOS in the Country.
-This manual describes a stepby-step process, including a risk-based supervisory schedule, providing clear guidance on assigning a CAMEL rating, providing sample questionnaires for on-site inspections and incorporating new risk areas such as market conduct supervision and cyber-security.
+Savings and Credit Cooperative Society (SACCOS) is a type of financial institution owned and operated by its members.
+They are formed and registered with the objectives of providing financial intermediation on behalf of their members.
+This SACCOS Supervision Guideline is designed to explain the philosophy and methods that the Tanzania Cooperative Development Commission (TCDC) shall use in inspectory framework for SACCOS in the Country.
+This manual describes a step-by-step process, including inspectory schedule, providing clear guidance on assigning a CAMEL rating, providing sample questionnaires for on-site inspections and incorporating new risk areas such as market conduct supervision and cyber-security.

-The guideline intends to provide guidance to TCDC personnel in implementing Risk-Based Supervision.
+The guideline intends to provide guidance to TCDC personnel in implementing SACCOS Supervision.
 In particular, the Manual provides guidance on both off-site and on-site activities which have been integrated into the Risk-Based Supervision process.
-These activities include understanding the SACCOS, planning and conducting onsite inspection, assessment and rating of risks and CAMELS, and follow-up and monitoring of SACCOS.
+These activities include understanding the SACCOS, planning and conducting onsite inspection, assessment and rating of CAMEL ratio, and follow-up and monitoring of SACCOS.

-The sequential order of the guideline covers the following sections per chapter: planning and inspections based on the risks presented in SACCOS; setting the scope of an inspection and the steps to be taken before the inspection; and on-site inspection questionnaires for supervisor's use and guidance (these questionnaires are included here as Appendix 3); follow-up documentation and action steps that should be completed after an inspection; returning to off-site supervision and monitoring after an on-site inspection.
+The sequential order of the guideline covers the following sections as per chapter: planning and inspections based on the risks presented in SACCOS; setting the scope of an inspection and the steps to be taken before the inspection; and on-site inspection questionnaires for inspectors use and guidance (these questionnaires are included here as Appendix 3); follow-up documentation and action steps that should be completed after an inspection; returning to off-site supervision and monitoring after an on-site inspection.

 The guideline serves both as a reference guide and a working tool for TCDC staff tasked with implementation of Supervision.
-It will be updated periodically in order to consider developments in supervisory principles, standards and best practices, including changes in legal and regulatory environment and introduction of new financial products and services.
+It will be updated periodically in order to consider developments in inspectory principles, standards and best practices, including changes in legal and regulatory environment and introduction of new financial products and services.